DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ## 3. Authorization

-This section provides information on how to use DevExpress controls in web applications that implement authorization and access control.
+This section contains information on how to use DevExpress controls in web applications that implement authorization and access control.
 The following features are considered:

 - [3.1.
 Reporting](#31-reporting)
 - [3.2.
 Dashboard](#32-dashboard)